 &

-Their installations and assemblages create the illusion of an animated reality, infused with aesthetic sensibility and a subtly critical perspective on humanity.
+Their installations and assemblages create the impression of an animated reality, where aesthetics and a subtle critique of the human condition converge.

 REFLECTING